3LawsRobotics/3laws/docs/index.rst

 Welcome to 3Laws Supervisor
 =================================

-The 3Laws Supervisor is a tool that runs partly on your robot(s) and partly as a cloud service.
+The 3Laws Supervisor is a tool that runs on your robot(s) and can optionally transmit data to a cloud-based dashboard.

 .. toctree::
    :maxdepth: 1